 Serve and Enjoy!

-1. To assemble, start with a base of rice, then arrange each of the seasoned elements around the perimeter of the bowl.
+1. To assemble, start with a base of cooked rice, then arrange each of the seasoned elements around the perimeter of the bowl.

 Expert Tips